Photo Credit: Eric Preston

 - “Practical Guide to Prairie Reconstruction” by Carl Kurtz in Iowa.

-- “Converting Pasture to Prairie”, a presentation by Rich Henderson. (link)
+- “Converting Pasture to Prairie“, a presentation by Prairie Enthusiast, Rich Henderson. (link)

 Prairie seed companies with expertise in prairie plants and planting

-Wisconsin Native Plant Sources provides a great list (in downloadable PDF format) of nurseries that sell native plants and seeds, and includes information about restoration and native ecosystems.
+Wisconsin Native Plant Sources provides a great list (in downloadable PDF format) of nurseries that sell native plants and seeds.
+It also includes information about restoration and native ecosystems.
 Many of these companies have information on planting techniques on their websites or in their catalogs.
 Here are a couple good guidelines: